 Gambel Oak (Quercus gambelii)

-General: Gambel Oak (Quercus gambelii) is a shrubby tree of the middle-elevation mountains with acorns (or at least acorn caps from last year) and 2- to 3-inch-long, lobed leaves with smooth edges (no spine on lobe tips).
+General: Gambel Oak (Quercus gambelii) is a deciduous shrub or tree of the middle-elevation mountains with acorns (or at least acorn caps from last year) and 3- to 4-inch-long, lobed leaves with smooth edges (no spine on lobe tips).
 Compare with the leaves of Shrub Live Oak (Quercus turbinella).
+No other tree in our area has similarly lobed leaves.

 Gambel Oak is an uncommon component of vegetation communities on middle-elevation mountain canyons and slopes in the Upper Sonoran (Pinyon-Juniper Woodland) and Transition (Yellow Pine Forest) life zones.